Actuarial-consistency and two-step actuarial valuations: a new paradigm to insurance valuation: Actuarial and financial valuations

-A claim $S\in \mathcal{C}$ is a combination of different types of risks.
 In this paper, we assume risks can be divided in two groups: financial and actuarial risks.
+Then a hybrid discounted claim $S\in L^{\infty}(\mathcal{F})$ is a combination of both the actuarial as well as the financial risks.
 The financial risks are traded on a public exchange and market participants can buy and sell these financial risks at any quantity.
 The non-traded risks are referred to as actuarial risks.
 We note that a similar split was considered in \cite{Wuthrich_2016} between financial events (stocks, asset portfolio, inflation-protected bonds, etc) and insurance technical events (death, car accident, medical expenses, etc).
-Moreover, we remark that the issue of insurance-linked securities (e.g. longevity bonds) implies that a non-traded actuarial risk may become a traded financial risk.
+Moreover, we remark that the issue of insurance-linked securities (e.g.\ longevity bonds) implies that a non-traded actuarial risk may become a traded financial risk.

-\subsubsection{Financial Valuation}
+\subsection{Financial Valuation}